tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 PDF Extraction Pipelines are usually composed of three stages.
 You can use one or more of these stages depending on your use case -

-1. **Content Extraction Stage:** Start by extracting raw content from your PDFs using extractors like `pdf/pdf-extractor` or `pdf/markdown`.
+1. **Content Extraction Stage:** Start by extracting raw content from your PDFs using extractors like `pdf/pdfextractor` or `pdf/markdown`.
 These extractors will retrieve text, images, and tables from your documents.
 If all you want is to extract text, images, and tables from a PDF, this is the only stage you need in an extraction graph.
 The following stages allow for further transformations, or extraction of derived information from a PDF document.

 2. **Content to Chunk Extraction Stage:** Break down the extracted content into manageable chunks using extractors like `text/chunking`.
 This stage helps organize your content into coherent and contextually relevant pieces, making it easier to process and understand.
 3. **Chunk to Embedding Extraction Stage:** Convert the chunks into vector embeddings using extractors like `embedding/minilm-l6` or `embedding/arctic`.

 ## Image Extraction
-If you would like to extract images from PDF, the best extractor to use is `tensorlake/pdf-extractor` It automatically extracts images from documents and writes them into blob stores.
+If you would like to extract images from PDF, the best extractor to use is `tensorlake/pdfextractor` It automatically extracts images from documents and writes them into blob stores.
 Once images are extracted, you could create pipelines for many downstream image tasks - Embedding using CLIP for semantic search, visual understanding of images using GPT4V, Cog or Moondream, or object detection using YOLO.Indexify provides extractors for all these downstream tasks.

-You can get extracted images from pdf-extractor with a simple python code like this:
+You can get extracted images from pdfextractor with a simple python code like this:
 ```python
 content_id = client.upload_file("extraction_graph_name", "file.pdf")
 ```